Applies for managed Chrome Browsers (Windows and Mac).

 Chrome Browser automatically updates with feature and security updates on Microsoft® Windows® and Apple® Mac® computers.
 To try a new version of Chrome Browser before rolling it out to your users, turn off automatic updates.
 Then manually download the new version to test it.

-To try a new version of Chrome, turn off automatic updates.
-Just keep in mind that your users might not receive the latest security updates.
-If you turn off automatic updates, you need to manually update users’ computers to the latest stable version of Chrome.
+Important: While auto-updates are off, your users might not receive the latest security updates.
+In that case, you need to update users’ computers to the latest stable version of Chrome manually.

-- Turn off auto-updates for Chrome browser (directions below).
+- Turn off auto-updates for Chrome Browser:

-- Monitor Chrome updates.
+- Monitor Chrome Browser updates.

 - When you see a new version of Chrome that you want to test, download the latest version on your test machines.

 - After you’re done testing, turn on auto-updates.
 Follow the same instructions as above.

 Major version updates to the Stable channel of Chrome happen approximately every 6 weeks.
 Security fixes can happen more often.

 Google gradually updates computers to new versions of Chrome over a few weeks.
 Sometimes it might take longer.
 If auto-updates are turned on for Chrome Browser, you don't need to do anything to get the latest version.